Taulupe Faletau: International career

 On 11 March 2018, in Wales' match against Italy, in the fifth round of the 2018 Six Nations Championship, Faletau was appointed as captain of the Welsh team for the first time in his career, becoming the 131st player to become captain of Wales' international rugby team.
 This marked a return from injury for Faletau, who played the full 80 minutes as Wales beat Italy 38–14.

+In February 2025, having not played for Wales since 2023 Rugby World Cup due to a series of injuries, Faletau returned to the starting lineup for the second round of the 2025 Six Nations against Italy.